 8. UV lamps are just perfect for disinfecting your hands

-While it is certainly true that certain types of UV-light do kill many pathogens, it is not advisable to use UV lamps to sterilize your hands or other parts of your skin.
+While it is certainly true that certain types of UV light do kill many pathogens, it is not advisable to use UV lamps to sterilize your hands or other parts of your skin for an extended period of time.

 Just like sunbathing without suncream, this can, and usually will cause skin irritation.
 You also run the risk of damaging your skin both short-term and long-term.